groupmm/libsoni/paper/paper.md

 Tim Zunner, for their support and influence in creating this Python package.
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Grant No. 500643750 (DFG-MU 2686/15-1) and Grant No.
 328416299 (MU 2686/10-2).
-The International Audio Laboratories Erlangen are a joint institution of the Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg (FAU) and Fraunhofer Institute for Integrated Circuits IIS.
+The International Audio Laboratories Erlangen are a joint institution of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) and Fraunhofer Institute for Integrated Circuits IIS.

 # References